openrails/openrails/Source/Documentation/Manual/operation.rst

 Extended AI Functions 1 to 4 (these all involve coupling)
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-It is not always desired that AI trains couple to other trains because of timing problems, for instance, in case they were designed to run separately.
+It is not always desired that AI trains couple to other trains.; e.g. the activity could have been designed so that the trains proceed separately, but then, at runtime, they could be at the same place at the same moment because of timing problems.
+In such a case it would be undesirable that the trains couple.
 So coupling is activated only if certain conditions are met.

 In general the signal protection rules apply, that is, an AI train will find a red signal if its path leads it directly to another train.
 So in general these functions can be used only if there are no signals between the coupling train and the coupled train.
-However, at least in some cases, this can be overcome in two modes:
+However, this can be overcome in two modes:

-- by the activity developer, by inserting a double reversal point between the signal and the coupled train (this works only if the double reversal point is not in the track section occupied by the coupled train) or:
+- by the activity developer, by inserting a double reversal point between the signal and the coupled train (this works only if the double reversal point is not in the track section occupied by the coupled train).
 - by the player, forcing the signal to the clear state by using the :ref:`dispatcher window <driving-dispatcher>`.
+- or even better, by using extended AI shunting function #7, which is described further below, that allows the train AI to pass a signal at danger.

 Coupling with a static consist is not subject to other conditions, since if the activity designer decided that the path would lead an AI train up to against a